-Asparagus and rhubarb season has started and extends through much of June.
+Asparagus season usually starts the first or second week of May and goes thru June.
 The amount of asparagus ready to pick depends on the temperatures and weather so please CALL AHEAD for picking times and to order already picked asparagus or rhubarb!
 920-826-7297

 Bring along a plastic handled grocery bag for picking your own asparagus.